sardbaba/gestpay-for-woocommerce/readme.txt

 3. Read the [usage documentation on Gestpay](http://docs.gestpay.it/plugins/gestpay-for-woocommerce/ "Gestpay for WooCommerce - Usage Documentation").

 == Changelog ==

+= 20180426 =
+* Fix typo in the JS of the TLS check

 = 20180412 =
 * Feature - Added compatibility with WC Sequential Order Numbers Pro.